Independent Game Development Day in Massachusetts

 Whereas in 1961, MIT students Martin Graetz, Steve Russell and Wayne Wittanen invented the game Spacewar!, one of the first video games ever created; and since then the game industry has continued to flourish and proven to have the wherewithal to take us into the future; and

 Whereas Throughout the Bay State, innovative independent game developers are pushing the limits in game design while supporting one another through a vast community within the State; and

 Whereas On this day, the first-ever Festival of Indie Games takes place to celebrate independent game development, supporting and showcasing the efforts of local developers and creating an intersection between community, academic and independent interests in game play,

-Now, therefore, I, Deval L. Patrick, Governor of the Commonwealth of Massachusetts, do hereby proclaim September 22nd, 2012 to be
+Now, therefore, I do hereby proclaim September 22nd, 2012 to be

 Independent Game Development Day

 And urge all citizens of the Commonwealth to take cognizance of this event and participate fittingly in its observance.

 Given at the Executive Chamber in Boston, this the ninth day of August, in the year two thousand twelve, and of the Independence of the United States of America, the two hundred and thirty-sixth.